 Level premium life insurance don’t go up because of your age.
-If you want your protection to be there when you need it the most, level premium life insurance gives you certainty on cost.
-And you can save money in the long-term.
+So if you want your protection to be there when you need it the most, level premium life insurance gives you certainty on cost.

 What is level premium life insurance?

 Level premium life insurance¹ don’t go up because of your age.
 Instead, level premiums are calculated according to your age on the date your cover starts and not as you grow older.
-You trade-off a higher price in the early years of the policy for savings when you hold the policy cover over a longer time, often at the stage in life when you need the cover most.
+So your trade-off is a higher price in the early years of the policy for savings when you hold the policy cover over a longer time, often at the stage in life when you need the cover most.

 Your level premium life insurance ends on the policy anniversary date before you turn a certain pre-defined age, for instance, 65, 70 or 80.
-Your premiums then change to stepped premiums, which means your premiums go up every year as you get older.
-The stepped premiums increase each year because of the higher likelihood of death, illness or disability as you get older.
+Your premiums then change to stepped premiums, which means your premiums go up yearly as you get older.
+The stepped premiums increase annually because of the higher likelihood of death, illness or disability as you get older.

 How much does level premium life insurance cost?